-In this experiment Twelve characters from twenty-five diversified genotypes of teasle gourd (Momordica subangulata Blume subsp. renigera) were statistically evaluated to understand the inter-relationship among them along with the yield for establishing the basis of crop breeding and isolation of superior genotypes consisted of desirable yield contributing traits.
-As the basis of selection, character association estimation at the genotypic and phenotypic levels was carried out to understand the interrelationships among the qualities that contribute to growth and yield (Kushwah and Bandhyopadhya, 2005).
+Twelve characters from twenty-five diversified genotypes of teasle gourd (Momordica subangulata Blume subsp. renigera) were statistically evaluated to understand the inter-relationship among them along with the yield for establishing the basis of crop breeding and isolation of superior genotypes consisted of desirable yield contributing traits.
+As the basis of selection, character association estimation at the genotypic and phenotypic levels was carried to understand the interrelationships among the qualities that contribute to growth and yield (Kushwah and Bandhyopadhya, 2005).